 Here are two images I look up often when using ESP8266 boards.
 I like the NodeMCU versions, they are cheap and easy to use with USB power or a battery.
 The pins are not labeled in a friendly way for the arduino compiler, however.
 The arduino compiler uses the GPIO numbers on the chip, while … Continue reading ESP8266 NodeMCU (Arduino compiler) Pins.
 Now with WeMos D1 Mini!

+Monitoring the morning brew with the internet of things.
 Do you want to know when your coffee is done brewing but are too lazy to walk over to see for yourself?
 Do you need to monitor your coffee pot when you are out of town?
 Probably not, but here is one solution to the non-problem. … Continue reading Internet of Coffee!

+I had an email request to find this project from 2010...
+I updated the code too!
 This project takes the pulse from a paddlewheel boat speed sensor and makes an NMEA output on the serial port.
 It should work with most through-hull speed transducers, and also with windspeed transducers too.
-The NMEA stream comes from the arduino serial port, so if you have a USB arduino you can hook it up to a laptop easily.
-If you want to hook it up to another NMEA instrument you’ll need something like a MAX232 chip to take the TTL logic from the serial port pins and convert them to RS-232 (or convert to RS-422 to meet the NMEA specification).
+The NMEA stream comes from the … Continue reading NMEA 0183 Speedometer